CasualKelly/casuRAT/README.md

 # CasuRAT
 #### Simple python RAT for job interview and practice.

 casuRAT and it's partner server are ran entirely off of standard modules.
-As long as there is a somewhat updated version of python3, all that needs to be done is upload the server.py to a server you control, upload casuRAT.py to targets, ensure they have execute permissions, and run them with the below arguements.
+As long as there is a somewhat updated version of python3, all that needs to be done is upload dbsetup.py & server.py to a server you control, upload casuRAT.py to targets, ensure they all have execute permissions, and run them with the below arguements.

 # Client Usage:
 #### python3 ./casuRAT_compiled.py [rhost] [rport] [beacon_interval_seconds]